hth313/ladybug/doc/implementation.rst

 Stack space is shared with the ordinary floating point stack and the extra bits (when needed), are kept in the buffer.
 Instructions that work on the stack, such as ``ENTER`` and ``RDN`` have an integer counterpart instruction that works on the full 64-bit value.

 .. note::
    If you are using a word size of 56 or less, you can use the floating point counterpart instructions for stack manipulations, as they behave the same.
-This makes most sense in a program as those instructions are shorter (occupy less memory space).
+This makes most sense in a program as those instructions are shorter (occupy less memory space) and execute faster.

 As the lower 56 bits are stored in the normal stack registers, it makes it easier to interact with the ordinary 56-bit calculator registers for special purposes.
 The main disadvantage is that instructions such as ``CAT 4``, ``TIME`` and ``DATE`` that leaves a number in X register, which will corrupt the integer stack if word size is larger than 56.